Trevor20/Excel-Portfolio/Project 2 - HR Absenteeism Analysis/README.md

-# Analysing Employee Absenteeism using SQL and Power BI
+# Analysing Employee Absenteeism using Excel - In Progress

 ## 🚀 Project Overview